Australian Church: Background

 Charles Strong, the founder of the Australian Church, was born in Scotland in 1844.
 He studied divinity at the University of Glasgow, where he became attracted to liberal theological currents.
-He was particularly influenced by the theologian John Caird, a leading figure in the philosophical movement known as British idealism.
-Strong was ordained in the Church of Scotland in 1868 and ministered in the coal mining town of Dalmellington, the town of Greenock, and the Glasgow suburb of Anderston, before being chosen as the new minister of Scots' Church, Melbourne in 1875.
+He was particularly influenced by the theologian John Caird, a leading figure in the philosophical movement of British idealism.
+Strong was ordained in the Church of Scotland in 1868 and ministered in the coal mining town of Dalmellington, the town of Greenock, and the Glasgow suburb of Anderston, before being selected as the new minister of Scots' Church, Melbourne, in 1875.
 He arrived in Australia in August of that year.

-Between 1875 and 1877, while Strong was known to hold progressive views, he did not provoke major opposition from the more conservative members of the Melbourne Presbyterian clergy.
+Between 1875 and 1877, while Strong was known for his progressive views, he did not provoke substantial opposition from more conservative members of the Melbourne Presbyterian clergy.
 Strong was particularly successful in attracting the educated and disaffected back to religion, and was popular among Melbourne's working class.
 He served a term as moderator of the Melbourne Presbytery and was a member of the councils of Scotch College and Ormond College.

-Following the publication of an anonymous 1877 pamphlet attacking unnamed figures within the Presbyterian church for apostasy, however, Strong's views began to attract greater criticism.
-In 1880 he published an essay on atonement in the Victorian Review.
-In the essay, he took a historical and rationalist approach to the doctrine of atonement, arguing that Christians should treat different theories of the atonement as "figures of speech...which are not to be pressed into exact logical definitions."
+Following the publication of an anonymous 1877 pamphlet attacking unnamed figures within the Presbyterian church for apostasy, however, Strong's views began to attract greater suspicion.
+In 1880 he published an essay on atonement in the Victorian Review in which he took a historical approach to the doctrine of atonement, arguing that Christians should treat different theories of the atonement as "figures of speech... which are not to be pressed into exact logical definitions".
 The essay proved controversial and led to calls for Strong to be charged with heresy.
-His fellow Presbyterians were also concerned by his changes to the church's worship practices and by his calls for the rewriting of the Westminster Confession of Faith.
+His fellow Presbyterians were also concerned by his changes to the church's worship practices and by his calls to amend the Westminster Confession of Faith.
 In March 1881 a committee was appointed by the Presbytery to investigate Strong's article.
-In August 1881 he offered to resign from the church, but agreed to instead take six months of leave at the urging of congregants and church officials.
+In August he offered to resign from the church, but agreed to instead take six months of leave at the urging of congregants and church officials.